 Cart abandonment rate of 62% is about the industry average, but could be decreased further.
 Although those companies mainly rely on meal plan purchases (higher AOV, LTV), single meals should not be left behind.
 They are often bought more spontaneously so they’ll contribute revenue and might win loyal customers for bigger orders in the future.
 So marketing campaigns promoting single meal orders should be ran too.

 Most sales come through organic and brand search, which means good SEO and brand awareness are needed.
-Outliers in the survey get their sales through Facebook and referral sites, which can be an opportunity for some brands to break from SEO and capitalize on social media presence and lifestyle content.
+Outliers in the survey get their sales through Facebook and referral sites.
+This can be an opportunity for some brands to break from SEO and capitalize on social media presence and lifestyle content.

-Since retention is good, but could be even better for a regularly bought product – people can be practically eating only from one company if they wish – email newsletters with useful information should be used to drive regular engagement.
+Retention is good, but could be even better for a regularly bought product.
+People can be practically eating only from one company if they wish.
+Email newsletters with useful information should be used to drive regular engagement.

 Meat and meat products